Cosmetic Tattoo / Permanent Makeup

 SMP/ Scalp Micropigmentation (varies - consultation required)

-Permanent Cosmetics — also known as microblading, microstroking, 3D permanent brows or dermal cosmetics — is a form of cosmetic tattooing.
+Permanent Cosmetics — a form of cosmetic tattooing.
 Permanent cosmetic application uses tiny needles and various techniques to implant pigments into the skin for a more defined shape.
 Since the pigment is implanted into the skin, it is considered permanent, and yes, it is a tattoo.
 However, the pigments do fade over a period of 2-5 years, depending on skin health and lifestyle.